jacobfisher123/SelfRef/SelfRef(v0.02)/readme.txt

 Firstly, thank you for downloading my python script =).
-Download pydroid app on playstore,
+Download the pydroid3 app on playstore,
 You'll need to download matplotlib module needed to create the pie graph. instructions on how to download it:
 	1)after installing pydroid3 app on your phone,